Daniel J. Frey

 How many of us are willing to kill for a belief?

-No one can stop them from killing not even the Constitution they believe.
+No one can stop them from killing, not even the Constitution they believe in.

-We have subtler folks who casually discriminate based upon race.
+We have subtler folks who casually discriminate based on race.

 Discrimination is a kind of casual death sentence upon the victim who is never given a real chance to thrive.

-Greed drives many to gather and amass wealth through fraudulent business's, charities, religions.
+Greed drives many to accumulate wealth through fraudulent businesses, charities, and religious organizations.

 Greed instructs the follower that the innocent are sheep, and you are the shearer.

-Does at any time taking from the poor to make oneself rich ever raise a flag of morality for some?
+Does taking from the poor to make oneself rich ever raise a flag that they are immoral?

-Does a type of social, economic racism allow the person to convince themselves that this other kind of person doesn't deserve to be happy?
+Does a type of social or economic racism allow the person to convince themselves that this other kind of person doesn't deserve to be happy?

 I'm of the mind that you either like humanity or you don't.

-You're either willing to lend a hand or are of the mind that life is a party and it's there for your taking.
+You're either willing to lend a hand or believe that life is a party and it's there for the taking.

-I'm also of the mind given our current time we live in that this split between those that are aware and support versus those that don't care about the common good is around 60/40.
+I'm also of the mind, given our current time, that the split between those who are aware and support the common good versus those who don't care about it is approximately 60/40.

-I'm being an optimist and think that based upon the current polls demonstrating 40% of our citizens support our current President, and 60% don't.
+I'm being an optimist, and based on the current polls, which demonstrate that 40% of our citizens support our current President, and 60% don't.

-That ratio can be reasonably applied to every issue that comes up today.
+That ratio can be applied to every issue that comes up today.

 There are 40% who want to discriminate against brown people.